 D: release date.
 Defect affects the customer and harms the integrity of your system.
 It will require some extra efforts to fix the defect in this case.

-E: the defect in working software wasn’t detected for some time and have affected the parts of code which where not changed.
+E: the defect in working software wasn’t detected for some time and has affected the parts of the code which were not changed.
 Users know that it exists and have to accept its presence.
 It becomes harder to fix it since it penetrated deep into the system and developers have practically forgotten what changes caused this defect.

-F: the defect in the system exists for a long time and the developer who made thechanges that have caused the defect doesn’t work in the company anymore.
-It’s extremely hard to fix such defect.
+F: the defect in the system exists for a long time and the developer who made the changes that have caused the defect doesn’t work in the company anymore.
+It’s extremely hard to fix such defects.

 The green line shows the cost of all fixes during the time and consists of: